opensafely-core/ehrql/DEVELOPERS.md

 ## Test setup

 The test suite includes:
-- smoke tests: tests that run the databuilder end to end in docker
-- integration tests: tests that require a database
+- integration tests: tests that use Docker (mostly to run a database, but also in some cases to test the data builder's own Docker image)
-- unit tests that don't require a database
+- unit tests: tests that don't require Docker (and therefore don't query an actual database)

-We run the database for the integration and smoke tests in a Docker container.
+We run the database for the integration tests in a Docker container.
 Each run of the tests starts the database if it's not already running _and then leaves it running_ at the end to speed up future runs.
 (Each test cleans out the schema to avoid pollution.)